codeforamerica/citizen-onboard/index.md

 --

 # Citizen Onboard
-CitizenOnboard is a collaborative project to show how our own government services really work and don't work.
+CitizenOnboard is an open source project to show how our own government services really work (and don't work).

 Teardowns:
 - [MyBenefitsCalWIN - Applying for Food Stamps in CA](calfresh)